 Extensibility relates to the ability to customize a desktop environment to an individual’s preferences and tastes.
 This flexibility is offered by themes, extensions, and applets.
 The principle provides for enhancements without impairing existing system functions.

-Here’s our recommended GNOME shell extensions.
+We present our recommended GNOME shell extensions.
 Most of the extensions are not officially supported by GNOME.
 But they all take the desktop to the next level, either by adding useful functionality, improving your workflow, or simply offering a touch of panache to the desktop.
-All the extensions all compatible with the latest release of GNOME.
+All the extensions all compatible with GNOME 40.4.0.
 Naturally there’s only open source goodness on offer.

-The extensions are best installed from the gnome-shell extensions website, although a few need to be installed from the individual project’s website.
-Some extensions are installed by default with Linux distributions.
+The extensions are best installed from the gnome-shell extensions website, although a few need packages installed on a default installation of Ubuntu.
+Best consult the individual project’s website if you experience any issues.
+Some extensions are installed by default with certain Linux distros.

 1. Dash to Dock